erdiertas/php-css2array/README.md

 # php-css2array
-With this Class you can convert your css file to an array.
+With this Class you can convert your css file to array.